 Purchase College offers a variety of credit-bearing internship opportunities right here on campus.
 Learn more about these opportunities here.

 You may be eligible for a travel grant for up to $300 to cover commuting costs to and from your internship.

-Spring 2018 Short Course Interns, complete the Travel Grant Application by Friday, March 23, 2018.
+Summer Interns, complete the 2nd summer Travel Grant Application by Monday, July 9, 2018.